 Few sights you will see on this trip come close to the beauty of Lake Baikal.
 The lake is the largest freshwater lake in the world, accounting for over 20% of all the freshwater on the planet.
 With many endemic species of flora and fauna, you are sure to see sights here that you will find nowhere else in the world.

-The programme for today includes a short boat trip to Listvyanka, time for photos at Chersky Stone observation point, a location with stunning panoramic views of Lake Baikal and a visit to Baikal Museum to find out more about the local flora and fauna found around the lake and the local region.
+The programme for today includes a short boat trip to Listvyanka, time for photos at Chersky Stone observation point, a location with stunning panoramic views of Angara River and Lake Baikal, before a visit to Baikal Museum to find out more about the local flora and fauna found around the lake and the local region.

 The tour will finish with a picnic on the shores of the lake.